pxlab/f3bfs/README.md

 # F3BFS

-A distributed POSIX filesystem for biomedical bigdata, with partition tolerance and strict consistency.
+A distributed POSIX filesystem for biomedical bigdata, extensible and feature-rich.

 ## Environment